GNU-Ymir/Documentations/types/README.md

 # User define types

-There is three different types, that can be created by the user, structures, enumeration and objects.
-This chapter covers the structure and enumeration.
+There are three different types, which can be created by the user, namely structures, enumeration and objects.
+This chapter discusses structure and enumeration.